tilthex-rotorout/tilthex-rotorout/README.md

 ## Experiment Highlights

-The sections below keep the most visual parts of the supplementary materials directly inside the README while staying compatible with GitHub's static rendering.
+The sections below keep the most visual parts of the supplementary materials directly inside the README while staying compatible with static repository rendering.

 ### Indoor Trajectory Tracking